macbookandrew/WordPressMultisiteSubdirectoryValetDriver/README.md

 ## Installation

 1. Clone this repo
-2. `cd WordPressMultisiteSubdirectoryValetDriver`
-3. `cp WordPressMultisiteSubdirectoryValetDriver.php ~/.config/valet/Drivers`
+1. `cp WordPressMultisiteSubdirectoryValetDriver.php ~/.config/valet/Drivers`
-4. Make sure your wp-config.php file has at least one of WP_ALLOW_MULTISITE or MULTISITE constants defined.
+1. Make sure your wp-config.php file has at least one of WP_ALLOW_MULTISITE or MULTISITE constants defined.
-5. Celebrate the pain you just avoided!
+1. Celebrate the pain you just avoided!

 ## Installs with WordPress root files in a subdirectory